apache/superset/UPDATING.md

   files for production use cases!
 While we never really supported or should have tried to support docker-compose for production use cases, we now actively have taken a stance against supporting it.
 See the PR for details.
+- [24112](https://github.com/apache/superset/pull/24112): Use Python 3.10 as the new minimum python version to run Superset.

 ### Breaking Changes